Ring of Kerry Scenic Drive and Cycle, Route Map and Guide, Co. Kerry, Ireland – Top 10 Things to Do

 - Valentia Island – Skellig Experience Heritage Centre and Knightstown Village

-- Valentia Island – Bray Head walk, Blue Pool Natural Swimming Pool and Culoo Fishing Cliffs
+- Valentia Island – Bray Head walk, Natural Swimming Pool and Culoo Fishing Cliffs

-- Valentia Island – Geokaun Mountain and Fogher Cliffs (600ft)
+- Valentia Island – Lighthouse and Geokaun Mountain and Fogher Cliffs (600ft)

-- Valentia Island – World famous Valentia Slate Quarry and Triathlon in May
+- Valentia Island – Knocknadobar Mountain, Valentia Slate Quarry and Triathlon

 - Valentia Island – 385 million year old Tetrapod footprints fossil

-- Caherciveen - Cahergal and Leacanabuaile Ancient Stone Forts
+- Cahersiveen - Cahergal and Leacanabuaile Ancient Stone Forts

-- Cahersiveen – White Strand Blue Flag Beach, Cuas Crom Harbour and Ballycarbery Castle
+- Cahersiveen - White Strand Beach, Cuas Crom Harbour and Ballycarbery Castle

 - Glenbeigh - Mountain Stage scenic views, Rossbeigh Beach and Drung Hill

-- Killorglin - Puck Fair in August – Irelands Oldest Fair and fishing on Caragh Lake
+- Killorglin - Puck Fair in August and fishing on Caragh Lake

 - MacGillycuddy Reeks Mountains and Irelands highest Mtn.
 Corrán Tuathail (1,039m)